Process Safety Management Implementation / Augmentation:

 3. Contract Award

-4. Training and Orientation
+4. Training and Orientation of Contractor team

-5. Contractor Work Management & Field Audits
+5. Contractor Work Management & Field Safety Audits

 6. Contractor Safety Performance Evaluation